Staying Safe While Traveling Solo

 Sharing is caring!

+No one wants their trip ruined by running into trouble on the road, especially when traveling solo.
 Although sometimes you just can just be unlucky or find yourself in the wrong place at the wrong time there are a few things that can at least minimize the impact.

-“The biggest tip I can give for any traveler is to listen to your instincts.
+“The biggest solo travel tip I can give for any traveler is to listen to your instincts.
 If something seems fishy, it probably is.
 And even if it isn’t, you’re always better safe than sorry!”

 Danielle from Ultimate Country Guides